micronDLA/SDK/README.md

 A debug option won't affect the compiler, it will only print more information.
 These prints are were used for debugging when developing the compiler, so the prints can have a large amount of information.

 You can use `SetFlag('debug', 'b')` to print the basic prints.
 The debug code `'b'` stands for basic.
-Debug code and option code are letters (case-sensetive).
+Debug codes and option codes are letters (case-sensetive).
 For a complete list of letters refer to [here](docs/Codes.md).

 Always put the `SetFlag()` after creating the Micron DLA object.
 You should see something similar to the following print.